-- If using BROWN RICE: add full 5 cups of stock and bring to a boil in step one, then add wild rice and brown rice at the same time.
+- For BROWN RICE: add full 5 cups of stock to a large pot and bring to a boil.
+Add wild rice and brown rice at the same time.
 Cook until done, about 45 minutes.

 - Taste test rice, if not done add up to an additional ½ cup of water or stock and allow rice to cook an additional 5 minutes.

 - Add lemon juice, zest and thyme.
 Cook until the liquid had evaporated.
 Remove the stalks of thyme.
 Add honey and season to taste with salt and pepper.
 Fold in tomato.